Insect general information is spread over

 success of the insects can be linked to the following features:

-Tagmosis allowing specialisation in each area.
+Tagmosis allowing specialisation in each body area.

 appendages and striated muscles giving efficient